português deutsch english

 first they built this chair for me:

-then arround 2002 this pedal where I put the PCB of a Peavey PC-1600 and 2010 Pedro created a new PIC board with USB.
+then around 2002 we built this pedal, using the PCB of a Peavey PC-1600.
 Its only 25mm high which is not only handy for transport but for operation: the heel can stay on the ground.

 The First Guitar Amp, from Alpha 77 parts